findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 ![Example of backfocus too far](Camera_sensor_too_far.png)

 To ensure accurate back focus, Starizona outfits the Hyperstar v4 or the Hyperstar v4 + (new) Modular Filter Drawer with the correct camera adapter at the time of purchase.
-In other words, if you’ve screwed everything together correctly, and you [Zero Out The Hyperstar](#zero-out-the-hyperstar), the backfocus should be correct.
+In other words, if you screwed everything together correctly, and you [Zero Out The Hyperstar](#zero-out-the-hyperstar), the backfocus should be correct.
 If you’re unsure that you have the right adapter for your configuration, email Starizona for confirmation.

-You can buy M42 (T2) fine-adjustment spacers if you need to increase the distance.
+If you need to increase the distance, you can buy M42 (T2) fine-adjustment spacers.
 The spacer is placed between the camera and the Hyperstar.
 You might need to do this if the native distance needs adjustment (very unlikely) or because you’ve added a filter (which increases backfocus by 1/3 the thickness of the filter).
 Aluminum is a better material than the plastics available, and getting a set that includes a 0.3mm spacer is good.
 Very, very small adjustments make a big difference.

 ## Prepare for Collimation